esilver0/CATT/sslstrip-experiment.md

 <pre>
 nano <b>/users/ers595/.mozilla/firefox/70y24mrv.default</b>/SiteSecurityServiceState.txt
 </pre>
+Replace the part in bold with the file location.

 You need to clear any line containg nyu.
 You can clear the entire file if you want.

 After saving the changes, run